 What else can you do to prevent getting sick (besides avoiding people):

 It is always advisable to get enough rest, eat healthy, exercise regularly, and limit sugar.

 One of the great Naturopathic immune boosters is a hydrotherapy treatment called Wet Socks.
 Instructions for Wet Socks treatment Wet Socks treatment is done at night before bed.
 It is appropriate for anyone who is normally healthy, including children.
 It is not appropriate for the elderly, immune compromised, or severely depleted individual.
 It can be repeated as needed and is surprisingly relaxing.

-Dr. Stacey Munro is a Naturopathic physician located at Nature’s Helper Medical Clinic in Suffield Connecticut. www.Natureshelpermedical.com
+Dr. Stacey Munro is a Naturopathic physician located at Nature’s Helper Naturopathic Clinic in Tariffville, Connecticut. www.Natureshelpermedical.com